IRS Awards $7 Million Fraud Prevention Contract To Equifax - Slashdot

 In other news IRS procurement and partner evaluation procedures revealed to be incapable.

-It makes perfect sense (Score:2)
+It makes perfect sense (Score:3)

 Re: (Score:2)